 \section{Abstract}

-3D shape modeling is labor-intensive and time-consuming and requires years of expertise.
-Recently, 2D sketches and text inputs were considered as conditional modalities to 3D shape generation networks to facilitate 3D shape modeling.
-However, text does not contain enough fine-grained information and is more suitable to describe a category or appearance rather than geometry, while 2D sketches are ambiguous, and depicting complex 3D shapes in 2D again requires extensive practice.
-Instead, we explore virtual reality sketches that are drawn directly in 3D.
-We assume that the sketches are created by novices, without any art training, and aim to reconstruct physically-plausible 3D shapes.
-Since such sketches are potentially ambiguous, we tackle the problem of the generation of multiple 3D shapes that follow the input sketch structure.
-Limited in the size of the training data, we carefully design our method, training the model step-by-step and leveraging multi-modal 3D shape representation.
-To guarantee the plausibility of generated 3D shapes we leverage the normalizing flow that models the distribution of the latent space of 3D shapes.
-To encourage the fidelity of the generated 3D models to an input sketch, we propose a dedicated loss that we deploy at different stages of the training process.
-We plan to make our code publicly available.
+3D shape modeling is labor-intensive, time-consuming, and requires years of expertise.
+To facilitate 3D shape modeling, we propose a 3D shape generation network that takes a 3D VR sketch as a condition.
+We assume that sketches are created by novices without art training and aim to reconstruct geometrically realistic 3D shapes of a given category.
+To handle potential sketch ambiguity, our method creates multiple 3D shapes that align with the original sketch's structure.
+We carefully design our method, training the model step-by-step and leveraging multi-modal 3D shape representation to support training with limited training data.
+To guarantee the realism of generated 3D shapes, we leverage the normalizing flow that models the distribution of the latent space of 3D shapes.
+To encourage the fidelity of the generated 3D shapes to an input sketch, we propose a dedicated loss that we deploy at different stages of the training process.
+The code is available at \url{https://github.com/Rowl1ng/3Dsketch2shape}.